 3. Breastmilk storage bags

-Freeze your milk in pre-sterilized, leak-proof Pigeon Breastmilk Storage Bags for your backup stash.
+Freeze your milk in pre-sterilized, leak-proof Pigeon Breastmilk Storage Bags (available on Shopee) for your backup stash.
 For optimal freshness and protection from tearing, place the breastmilk storage bags inside a hard food storage container with a tightly closed lid, and always put them in the back of the freezer where the temperature is coolest.

 4. Insulated cooler bag to transport your hard-pumped milk

-Have a cooler bag and ice packs on hand when you pump outside of home so that you can store and transport your milk without worrying about it going bad.
+Have a cooler bag and ice packs on hand when you pump outside of the home so that you can store and transport your milk without worrying about it going bad.

 5. Nutritional supplement for breastfeeding mothers

 To ensure you’re meeting all the nutritional needs when breastfeeding, take a nutritional supplement on top of eating a well-balanced diet.
-Nestlé Mom & Me Maternal Supplement is a premium milk supplement for pregnant and nursing mums that contains important nutrients like DHA, iron, calcium, folic acid, vitamin D, and probiotics to support your baby’s growth and development.
+Nestlé Mom & Me Maternal Supplement (available on Shopee) is a premium milk supplement for pregnant and nursing mums that contains important nutrients like DHA, iron, calcium, folic acid, vitamin D, and probiotics to support your baby’s growth and development.
 It’s tasty on its own but feel free to add it in fruit smoothies or MILO drinks.
 Jazz up your milk with these smoothie recipes.

 6. Nursing pads